 TAKE A LOOK AT OUR BUILDING REGULATIONS GUIDE FOR AN INSIGHT INTO THE PROCESS

 Building Regulations are a set of minimum standards for the design and construction of buildings.
 This is to ensure the safety, health and welfare of people who use and go around those buildings.
-They also include requirements to ensure that fuel and power is conserved and that facilities are provided for people with disabilities.
+They also include requirements to ensure that fuel and power are conserved and that facilities are provided for people with disabilities.
 Before you start any building work you need to check if you need building regulations approval.
-As the owner of a building you are held responsible.
+As the owner of a building, you are held responsible.

 Contact us today to discuss all your project needs

 - A comprehensive set of plans and building regulations drawings are submitted to building control (local authority or private inspector).

 - If amendments are required, the local authority or private inspector will inform the applicant (or agent) of any changes needed.

 - Throughout the build process, a building Inspector will visit the site to regulate the build at the following stages – Foundation, Drains and DPC (Damp Proof Course).

 What is Building Notice?